Monthly ETF Commentary

 -

-- The gain of many clean energy stocks has been apparent this year and has returned to following very closely with the higher momentum, growth trade that has been apparent in broader stock markets.
+- The gain of many clean energy stocks has been pretty apparent this year and has been following very closely with the “growth” trade, but even more particularly, has really been tied into the greater performing area of Artificial Intelligence and its subsequent record energy demand expectations

 - Long-term clean energy demand underpinned by global climate goals that still require accelerated investment.